Note: 1–2 lectures, can safely be skipped, §1.6 in [EP], §2.6 in [BD]

 \end{equation*}

-An interpretation of the setup is that at each point \((x,y)\text{,}\)\(\vec{v} = (M,N)\) is a vector in the plane, that is, a direction and a magnitude.
+In terms of multivariable calculus, at each point \((x,y)\) in the plane, \(\vec{v} = (M,N)\) is a vector, that is, a direction and a magnitude.
 As \(M\) and \(N\) are functions of \((x,y)\text{,}\) we have a vector field.
-The particular vector field \(\vec{v}\) that comes from an exact equation is a so-called conservative vector field, that is, a vector field that comes with a potential function \(F(x,y)\text{,}\) such that
+A vector field \(\vec{v}\) that comes from an exact equation is a so-called conservative vector field, that is, a vector field that comes with a potential function \(F(x,y)\text{,}\) such that

-Let \(\gamma\) be a path in the plane starting at \((x_1,y_1)\) and ending at \((x_2,y_2)\text{.}\) If we think of \(\vec{v}\) as force, then the work required to move along \(\gamma\) is
+Let \(\gamma\) be a path in the plane starting at \((x_1,y_1)\) and ending at \((x_2,y_2)\text{.}\) If we think of \(\vec{v}\) as force, then the work required to move along \(\gamma\) is the path integral

 \begin{equation*}